-On February 24, 2021, the Supplemental Resolution was adopted by the Housing Development Fund to, among other things, amend certain provisions of the General Resolution, which amendments will become effective only upon the consent of the holders of not less than two-thirds of the aggregate principal amount of the Bonds then Outstanding.
-By their purchase of Bonds issued on or after February 24, 2021, including 2021 A Bonds, purchasers of such Bonds shall be deemed to have so consented.
-The amendments provided for in the Supplemental Resolution are further described below in "- Proposed Amendments to the General Resolution."
+On February 24, 2021, the Fifty-fourth Supplemental Resolution was adopted by the Housing Development Fund to, among other things, amend certain provisions of the General Resolution (the "General Resolution Amendments"), which amendments will become effective only upon the consent of the holders of not less than two-thirds of the aggregate principal amount of the Bonds then Outstanding.
+The Fifty-fourth Supplemental Resolution, the Fifty-fifth Supplemental Resolution and the Fifty-sixth Supplemental Resolution each provide that purchasers of the related Bonds, including purchasers of 2022 C Bonds, by their purchase shall be deemed to have consented to the General Resolution Amendments.
+The General Resolution Amendments are further described below in "Proposed Amendments to the General Resolution."